neam/docker-stack/stacks/debian-php-nginx/stack/README.md

 * The PHP "ha" service is fronted by a HAProxy service that distributes the load to the PHP "ha" service containers
 * The PHP services can use either PHP-FPM with Opcache (default) or HHVM
 * Includes a PHP cli / shell container to run worker/administration commands locally - start a shell by running stack/shell.sh
+* Includes the mailcatcher SMTP server for local development of mailing logic

 ## Default configuration